 Warm and welcoming small towns—plus a few larger ones along the Mississippi River—punctuate the stories of West Tennessee’s legendary music, dramatic history and natural wonders.

 West Tennessee’s boundaries are the Mississippi River to the west and the Tennessee River to the east.
-Memphis is the region’s largest city, and Northwest Tennessee’s Kentucky Lake is the largest man-made lake in the eastern U.S.
+Memphis was founded in 1819 and is the largest city in West Tennessee.
+Kentucky Lake, in northwestern Tennessee, is the largest man-made lake in the eastern U.S.

 The friendly heartland of Middle Tennessee is home to Music City, the Cumberland River and grand antebellum homes.